pgEdge/snowflake/README.md

   Returns a `jsonb` object of the given **snowflake** like:
   `{"node": 1, "ts": "2023-10-16 17:57:26.361+00", "count": 0}`

+* `snowflake.convert_sequence_to_snowflake(p_relid regclass)`
+  Converts an existing sequence into a snowflake.
+This is done by changing any column that uses the given sequence with a `DEFAULT pg_catalog.nextval(relid)` expression.
+The column is forced to be type `int8` and the `DEFAULT` expression is altered to use the `snowflake.nextval()` function.
+Then all columns that eventually reference such column in a foreign key are forced to `int8` as well.
+Finally the sequence's MAXVALUE is adjusted to the current `last_value + 1`, which prevents the accidental use of `pg_catalog.nextval()` from user code.

 ## Examples

 ### New table using a **snowflake** as PK